2018 new phone release calendar

 Sony Xperia XZ1 Premium/Sony Xperia XZ Pro

-Sony is thought to be unveiling the Premium version of its Sony Xperia XZ1 at February's MWC 2018 trade show, which would place its launch date on 25 February 2018.
+Sony is thought to be unveiling the Premium version of its Sony Xperia XZ1 at February's MWC 2018 trade show, which would place its launch date on 26 February 2018.
+Sony's press conference takes place on Monday morning, so check back for full details then.

 There is also talk of a Sony Xperia XZ Pro and, as ever with Sony, we cannot be 100 percent sure of its naming scheme.
 Either way, a flagship phablet is incoming.